tlswg/tls13-spec/draft-ietf-tls-tls13.md

 version
 : In previous versions of TLS, this field was used for version negotiation and represented the selected version number for the connection.
-Unfortunately, some middleboxes fail when presented with new value.
+Unfortunately, some middleboxes fail when presented with new values.
   In TLS 1.3, the TLS server indicates its version using the "supported_versions" extension ({{supported-versions}}), and the legacy_version field MUST